Skip to main content

 Component testing, also called unit testing or module testing, validates individual software components in isolation from the rest of the system.
 Its test objects are classes, functions, modules or other discrete units.
 Its test basis consists of component specifications, design models and the source code itself.
 The defects typical of this level grow out of the inner logic of a unit: incorrect algorithms, sloppy boundary value handling, faulty calculations, unhandled exception cases.

 Developers usually own component testing, supported by frameworks such as JUnit for Java, pytest for Python or NUnit for .NET.
 So that a component can genuinely be examined in isolation, stub and mock objects stand in for its external dependencies.
-That is not a technical footnote, it is the heart of the matter: a test that does not run in isolation is not a real component test.
-It always exercises the dependencies as well and forfeits exactly the diagnostic sharpness it exists to provide.
+All of the diagnostic value hangs on this isolation: a test that does not run in isolation always exercises the dependencies as well, and then it becomes impossible to say where a defect really sits.
 Component testing is the fastest and least expensive level.
 A defect found here costs only a fraction of what it would cost in system testing, let alone in production.

-The test basis consists of architectural designs, interface specifications and API documentation.
-Typical defects: miscommunicated data at interfaces, incorrect call sequences, incompatible data formats and error handling that no longer holds across component or system boundaries.
-Integration testing is frequently a shared responsibility of development and test.
-In continuous integration pipelines it runs automatically on every build.
+The test basis consists of the software architecture, component specifications, interface descriptions and API documentation.
+Typical defects include incorrectly exchanged data, faulty call sequences, incompatible formats and error handling that breaks across component boundaries.
+Developers frequently own this level, and it is well suited to automation in continuous integration pipelines.
 An incremental approach has proven its worth: integrate and test the smallest sensible groups first, then widen the scope step by step.
-Wire everything together at once and, when something breaks, you face an impenetrable tangle.

 System Testing